arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

    cell = arbor.cable_cell(morph, labels, decor)

 We will add one more thing to this section.
 We will create the voltage probe at the "custom_terminal" locset.
-That was registered directly using the :class:`arbor.single_cell_model` object in the previous example.
+In the previous example, this probe was registered directly using the :class:`arbor.single_cell_model` object.
 Now it has to be explicitly created and registered in the recipe.

+.. _tutorialsinglecellrecipe-probe:
 .. code-block:: python

    probe = arbor.cable_probe_membrane_voltage('"custom_terminal"')